ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 ---
+menu-title: Creating custom editor
 category: framework-deep-dive-ui
 order: 40
 ---

-# Custom editor creator
+# Implementing a custom editor creator

-The flexible architecture of CKEditor 5 allows the editor to be customized in many ways.
-Not only the {@link examples/theme-customization theme styling can be changed} or {@link examples/custom-ui UI redesigned} but also the entire editor initialization process can be modified allowing to create new editor types.
-Apart from the standard builds (like {@link examples/builds/classic-editor classic}, {@link examples/builds/inline-editor inline}, {@link examples/builds/balloon-editor balloon} or {@link examples/builds/document-editor document}), custom types like {@link examples/framework/multiple-root-editor **multiple root editor**} can be created.
+The flexible architecture of CKEditor 5 allows creating completely custom editors.
+Not only the {@link examples/theme-customization theme styling can be changed} or the {@link examples/custom-ui UI redesigned} but also the entire editor initialization process can be modified allowing to create new editor types.
+Thanks to that, apart from the standard editors (like {@link examples/builds/classic-editor classic}, {@link examples/builds/inline-editor inline}, {@link examples/builds/balloon-editor balloon} or {@link examples/builds/document-editor document}), custom types like a {@link examples/framework/multiple-root-editor **multi-root editor**} can be created.

+This guide goes through the process of implementing a custom, multi-root editor.
+You can check out the {@link examples/framework/multiple-root-editor demo of the multi-root editor} too.

 ## Editor class

-The `Editor` class is the main class of each creator which initializes the whole editor and its UI parts.
-The custom creator class should extend {@link module:core/editor/editor~Editor Editor class}.
-In case of multiple root editor it may look like below:
+The `*Editor` class is the main class of each editor type.
+It initializes the whole editor and its UI parts.
+The custom creator class should extend the {@link module:core/editor/editor~Editor base `Editor` class}.
+In case of a multi-root editor it may look like below:

 ```js
 import Editor from '@ckeditor/ckeditor5-core/src/editor/editor';